Italy Digital Nomad Visa Guide (2024)

 Do digital nomads pay tax in Italy?

-Digital nomads will have to pay taxes in Italy, according to a previously mentioned amendment to the Law converting Decree-Law n.
+Digital nomads will have to pay tax in Italy, according to a previously mentioned amendment to the Law converting Decree-Law n.
 4/2022 (Sostegni ter).

-However, there are two favorable tax regimes offered to newcomers, and it’s safe to assume that digital nomads will be eligible for these reliefs:
+However, there are 2 favorable tax regimes offered to newcomers, and it’s safe to assume that digital nomads will be eligible for these reliefs:

 To ensure a smooth tax registration process, it’s best to take a couple of precautionary steps before arriving in Italy: